Holidays

 How does this benefit work?

-• Employees scheduled to work, but are absent without pay on the day before a recognized university holiday will not be paid for the holiday.
+• Employees absent without pay the day before a holiday will not be paid for it.

-• Employees who are on Family and Medical Leave or a leave without pay on a day that is a recognized university holiday will not be paid for that holiday.
+• Employees on FMLA or leave without pay during a holiday will not be paid.

-This policy does not apply to employees who are terminating employment or retiring: see Section 3.20.2 of this handbook.
+Does not apply to employees who are terminating employment or retiring: see Section 3.20.2 of the handbook.